 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
 The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 Radiation therapy is the use of radiation to kill cancer cells or shrink tumors.
 This is a common treatment for brain tumors.
-Radiation may be used alone or with chemotherapy.
-Radiation may be:
+Radiation therapy may be used alone or with chemotherapy.
+Radiation therapy may be:

-- If you have a metastatic brain tumor, you will receive whole brain radiation therapy (WBRT).
+- If you have a secondary brain tumor, you will receive whole brain radiation therapy (WBRT).
 WRBT may also be used in people who have cancer in other areas of the body to prevent brain cancer.